About Dr. Hassan

 Dr. Hassan’s Medical Specializations

 In an article published in the Science Translational Medicine journal, Dr. Hassan explains how few treatment options there are for mesothelioma patients.
-Despite the few procedures that prolong a patient’s life, a cure is yet to be found.
+Despite the few procedures that may potentially prolong a patient’s life, a cure is yet to be found.

 Dr. Hassan’s Career Accomplishments

-His achievements so far include:
+His most notable professional achievements include: